danielle-oconnell/danielle-oconnell/README.md

 <br/>
 During my recidency in a first-grade classroom, I worked with data to design structured lesson plans and educational interventions, aiming to increase student success.
 This hands-on experience allowed me to develop skills in data literacy, critical-thinking, problem-solving, and evidence-based decision making.
 These are all skills that transfer naturally into the world of data.<br/>
 <br/>
 I plan to leverage my skills to pursue a career existing at the intersection of education and data.
 My passion lies within mathematics, lifelong learning, and using data to create meaningful change in the world.
-I look forward to connecting with professionas and creating projects that reflect my career goals while showcasing my growth as a data professional.
+I look forward to connecting with professionals and creating projects that reflect my career goals while showcasing my growth as a data professional.

 <h2>👩🏻‍💻 Data Analytics Projects:</h2>